FatalistError/guns3d-core/README.md

 z will unload and load magazines. the rest should be obvious. putting a gun into current hotbar index will probably crash.

+VERY IMPORTANT:
+you must have view bobbing off! there's no way around this.